City Botanic Gardens Riverwalk and River Hub projects

 About the projects

-Council has completed construction of a new riverwalk from the City Reach Boardwalk, at the corner of Alice Street and Edward Street, to Bunya Walk in the Botanic Gardens.
+Council has recently completed construction of a new riverwalk from the City Reach Boardwalk, at the corner of Alice Street and Edward Street, to Bunya Walk in the Botanic Gardens.

 The City Botanic Gardens Riverwalk includes: